jchilton/01-Eve-was-the-Snake/Poems/21 Ya la Próxima Vez.md

-1. Life on this side of the whip is not a permanent crisis despite sideways rain on the ill-lit highway and traveling abstractly towards an ambulance and literally to a place where
+1. Life on this side of the whip is not a permanent crisis despite sideways rain on the ill-lit highway and traveling figuratively towards an ambulance and literally to a place where
    I want to be more than I want to be in my own bed What are all these comforts about?